oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

   3. Select the node that produced the 0th sortition string in the sorted list as the validator.

+This is safe to do with beta values generated via the bootstrap alpha string as it is up to the entity running the nodes in question as to which ones are a validator anyway.

 ### Timekeeping Changes